pinztrek/takpak/README.md

     * takread() Attempts read from the server, and returns it.
 Will loop readattempts times, and the timeout can be set.
 * mkcot.py

+## Prerequisites
+python 3.x.
+In fact, the libraries and code will give very non-intuitive "almost working" behavior sometimes under older pythons.
+Main development was on 3.8.

 ## Code Example
 See the two sample programs (sendcot.py and readcots.py)